cn-xcpc-tools/Polygon2DOMjudge/p2d/README.md

 You can use `--default` to force use the default output validator, and add some flags by command line.

-You can use `--custom` to force use the custom output validator even if it can be replaced by the default one.
+You can use `--auto` to use the default output validator if the checker is defined in config and can be replaced by the default one.

 ## Environment Variable
 Don't change them unless you know what you are doing.

 - `CONFIG_PATH`
 - `TESTLIB_PATH`
 - `EXTENTION_FOR_DESC`